Tarunasaireddy/Martian-mars-rover/Technical Documents/Description.md

 # Basic Usage:

-Martian-Mars-Rover is used to help the Mars Curiosity Rover reach its final destination,i.e, Mars,via the shortest path, to make a permanent human settlement there.
+Martian-Mars-Rover is used to help the Mars Curiosity Rover reach its final destination,i.e., Mars,via the shortest path, to make a permanent human settlement there.

 # Additional Features: